Diethard Tautz: Life

-From 1976 to 1981, Tautz studied biology at the University of Frankfurt and at the University of Tübingen.
+From 1976 to 1981, Tautz studied biology at the Goethe University Frankfurt and at the University of Tübingen.
 He completed a doctorate in 1983 at the EMBL in Heidelberg and the Max Planck Institute in Tübingen.
-He spent two years as a postdoc in Cambridge / UK.
-From 1985 to 1987 he worked at the Max Planck Institute for Developmental Biology in Tübingen as a postdoc.
-After his habilitation in 1988 he worked as a research group leader at the Max Planck Institute for Developmental Biology until 1990.
-Tautz did a second habilitation at the University of Tübingen in molecular biology and then went on as a group leader at the Institute of Genetics of the University of Munich.
-In 1991 he was appointed professor at the Zoological Institute of the University of Munich in 1991, and at the Institute of Genetics at the University of Cologne in 1998.
-Since 2006 Tautz is a "Scientific Member" of the Max Planck Society and director at the Max Planck Institute for Evolutionary Biology in Plön.
+He spent two years as a postdoc at the University of Cambridge, UK.
+From 1985 to 1987, he worked at the Max Planck Institute for Developmental Biology in Tübingen as a postdoc.
+After his habilitation in 1988, he worked as a research group leader at the Max Planck Institute for Developmental Biology until 1990.
+Tautz did a second habilitation at the University of Tübingen in molecular biology and then went on as a group leader at the Institute of Genetics of LMU Munich.
+In 1991, he was appointed professor at the Zoological Institute of LMU Munich in 1991, and at the Institute of Genetics at the University of Cologne in 1998.
+Since 2006, Tautz is a "Scientific Member" of the Max Planck Society and director at the Max Planck Institute for Evolutionary Biology in Plön.